mrkurger/date-night-app2/README.md

         ```

 5.  **Seed Database (Optional):**
-    * Populates the database with initial dummy data.
+    * Ensure your MongoDB server is running.
-    * Run from the project root:
+    * Run the following command from the project root to populate dummy data:
         ```bash
         node scripts/seed.js
         ```
+    * The script will connect to the database and insert sample documents (e.g. ads, users, etc.).
+Check the console output for progress and any errors.

 6.  **Run the Application:**
     * **Start the Backend Server:**